Avaiga/taipy-doc/docs/knowledge_base/tips/using_tables/index.md

 Tables in Taipy are not just for showing data, they also let you control things.
-When you're making an app with data (which Taipy is great at!), you can use Taipy's tables and their cool features.
+When you're making an application with data (which Taipy is great at!), you can use Taipy's tables and their cool features.

 ![Tables in Taipy](using_tables.png){width=100%}